Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Purpose

-The goal of [COMPANY NAME] is to hire and promote the most highly qualified candidates.
-Background checks are an integral part of the hiring and promotion processes.
-When [COMPANY NAME] needs to conduct a background check to make hiring and other employment decisions, the background check will be conducted and the information revealed will be used in compliance will all relevant local, state, and federal laws.
+When [COMPANY NAME] needs to conduct a background check to make hiring and other employment decisions, the background check will be conducted, and the information revealed will be used in compliance with all relevant local, state, and federal laws.

 Scope of Background Checks